Artist's Shit: Contents of the cans

-One of Manzoni's friends, Agostino Bonalumi, claimed that the tins are full not of faeces but plaster.
-The cans are steel, and thus cannot be x-rayed or scanned to determine the contents, and opening a can would cause it to lose its value; thus, the true contents of Artist's Shit are unknown.
+One of Manzoni's former friends, Agostino Bonalumi, claimed that the tins are full not of feces but plaster.
+The cans are steel, and thus cannot be x-rayed or scanned to determine the contents, and opening a can would cause it to lose its value; as a result, the true contents of Artist's Shit are unknown.
 Bernard Bazile exhibited a partially opened can of Artist's Shit in 1989, titling it Opened can of Piero Manzoni (Boite ouverte de Piero Manzoni).
-The can's contents were difficult to identify on sight, being variously described as "paper wrapping with unidentified contents", "an unidentifiable wrapped object" and "a can within a can".
+The can's contents were difficult to identify on sight, being variously described as "paper wrapping with unidentified contents", "an unidentifiable wrapped object", and "a can within a can".
 Bazile did not attempt to extract or open the inner object.

-The piece received media coverage due to a lawsuit in the mid-1990s, when an art museum in Randers, Denmark was accused by art collector John Hunov of causing leakage of a can which had been on display at the museum in 1994.
+The piece received media coverage due to a lawsuit in the mid-1990s, when an art museum in Randers, Denmark, was accused by art collector John Hunov of causing leakage of a can which had been on display at the museum in 1994.
 Allegedly, the museum had stored the can at irresponsibly high temperatures.
 The lawsuit ended with the museum paying a 250,000 Danish kroner settlement to the collector, approximately US$35,000.